 However, there are some cases where you can avoid the penalty fee.
 The following are some of these situations.5

 - Withdrawing funds as a down payment on your first home purchase

-- Unreimbursed medical expenses that exceed 7.5% of your adjusted gross income
+- Unreimbursed medical expenses that exceed a certain percentage of your adjusted gross income